Sunday, July 24, 2016

 Towne Club Root Beer (#45 - Rated 8.0 out of 12)

-This is a brand out of Michigan made with real cane sugar.
-It originated in 1960 as a low cost alternative to the main brands.
-While once a thriving business, it has dwindled and many articles assume it will phase out entirely in time.
+This is a brand from Michigan made with real cane sugar.
+It originated in 1960 as a low-cost alternative to the main brands.
+While once a thriving business, it has dwindled, and many articles assume it will phase out entirely in time.

 Nutrition 16 oz serving (from the bottle)